Instrument Assisted Soft Tissue Mobilization

 - Pain reduction

-- Increase soft tissue mobility
+- Increase soft tissue mobility and range of motion

 - Decreased muscle spasms